 The final section makes an estimate of costs that are currently paid by stakeholders directly but which will now be paid by the governance entity.
 This includes, for example, the chairs of the UIC Technical Group sub-groups such as TAP-MD and TAG.

-Computer service costs
+Operational computer service costs

 The cost breakdown for the computer service costs is shown in the following chart.

 The chart above is in two parts.
 The first makes the estimate of the total development cost for the service provider(s) of the operational computer systems.
 This adds up to €490,000.

-As the service providers will have to fund this work, it has been assumed a funding cost of sale of 20% must be added, calculated for a five year repayment at an interest rate of 7%.
+In order to minimise the need for the governance entity to have capital, it has been assumed that all service providers will have to fund the capex needed to develop the operational computer services.
+In order to estimate the cost of capital for the service providers, it has been assumed a funding cost of sale of 20% must be added, calculated for a five year repayment at an interest rate of 7%.
 This adds €98,000, making a total cost of development of €588,000.
 As this will be charged to the governance entity as five annual payments, the cost per annum for the developed services is €117,600 per annum.

 Each year of operation, the entity must pay the operational costs of the developed systems, plus the costs of personnel providing service management such as reporting, help desk, incident management, etc. This is in addition to the annualised charge for system development.
 The entity will not be responsible for any costs relating to protocol conversion or the Common Interface software development.